 To show you just how serious we are, we totted up the number of trees planted over the 2019–2020 winter – an amazing 56 fruit trees and 1,240 seedling trees at eleven different locations across the county.
 Thanks to our fantastic Fruit and Orchard team, who are planting us toward to our fruitful Orchard County goal.

 Orchards are a way to regenerate neglected land, increase biodiversity, create community spaces while obtaining a yield of delicious fruit for generations to come.
-From new community orchards to expanding established sites, read on for a tour of our local future food supply.
+From new community orchards to expanding established sites, read on for a tour of our local, future food supply.

 A New Community Orchard in Bevendean

 Many of you will know the underused grassy area along The Avenue in Brighton – it’s probably not surprising that we’ve been eyeing it up for years.
-Funded by the Rampion Fund at Sussex Community Foundation we were delighted to support Friends of Farm Green to plant a 13-tree orchard in the underused space.
+Funded by the Rampion Fund at Sussex Community Foundation we were delighted to support Friends of Farm Green to plant a 13-tree orchard in this underused space.

 The two days’ work in January saw over 50 people attending the planting of eight apples, two pears, two plums and a damson.
 The community showed almost unanimous support and have been carefully caring for the young trees during the Spring drought.
 The grassy area is huge so there’s potential to expand in future years.
 We’re imaging local fêtes, cheerful children at juicing sessions and people relaxing in dappled sunshine, drinking the cider they fermented.